bzalasky/rockhopper.digital/site/content/_index.md

 Over the last eight years, I’ve helped my clients design, build and market software products and e-commerce businesses with uncompromising craftsmanship.
-Now, I’d like to help you design and build your product.
+<strong>Now, I’d like to help you design and build your product.</strong>